 If your child is going to be late or absent, please advise the manager.
 If you are going to be delayed when picking up your child, please telephone and advise the staff.
 If you are delayed beyond regularly scheduled program hours, a supplementary fee of \$5.00 for every fifteen minutes will be charged to your ChildCare account.

 Children's Possessions

 Children's personal toys should not be brought to the centre.
+Children in the full day Toddler and Preschool Programs are encouraged to bring a blanket for the Rest Period.

 Holidays